Romualdi-Lab/brewerix-cli/README.md

 * samtools

 ### Knowledge-base
-To run brewerix-cli you need to create a knowledgebase for your species of interest.
+To run brewerix-cli you need to create a knowledge-base for your species of interest.
 The knowledge-base must be composed as follows:
   * a BED file with the interesting regions
   * the list of biallelic SNVs that lay on the potentially imprinted genes and sexual chromosomes